- Studying Law at Yale

 Larry Levine ’00

 Natural Resources Defense Council, Senior Attorney, Water Programs

-I started at NRDC 15 years ago as a litigation fellow, working on federal court litigation on issues ranging from mercury pollution in the Penobscot River in Maine, to large-scale wetlands development proposals in the Florida Panhandle, to filing an amicus brief opposing an over-aggressive federal criminal prosecution of Greenpeace for a peaceful act of civil disobedience.
+I started at NRDC 17 years ago as a litigation fellow, working on federal court litigation on issues ranging from mercury pollution in the Penobscot River in Maine to filing an amicus brief opposing an over-aggressive federal criminal prosecution of Greenpeace for a peaceful act of civil disobedience.
 Following that two-year fellow position, I was lucky enough to have the chance to stay on as a staff attorney, and worked first on water quality issues specifically in the New York/New Jersey region, and then broadened to include work on national policy and in other parts of the Northeast.
 Before coming to NRDC, for my first two years after law school, I was a clinical fellow at the Georgetown Law Center’s environmental law clinic.
 My role at Georgetown included serving as counsel to local environmental and community organizations in the Washington area, on both litigation and non-litigation matters, and supervising law students enrolled in the clinic.

 The office atmosphere, as at most non-profit organizations, is fairly casual and I’m privileged to work with a group of talented, collegial, and committed lawyers and other advocates.
 In the last several years, NRDC has provided me the flexibility to work remotely, as my family moved to another city, two hours from our New York office.
 Though my typical working hours are less than those of lawyers at large, big-city law firms, there are also stretches of time that require long work hours.
 My salary is also, obviously, far less than I would earn at a large, big-city law firm, but the satisfaction of working on cases and issues I care about more than compensates for the difference in monetary income.
 Yale’s loan repayment assistance program, COAP, also helped tremendously!